hypercore-protocol/hypercore-protocol/README.md

   encrypt: true, // set to false to disable encryption if you are already piping through a encrypted stream
   timeout: 5000, // stream timeout. set to 0 or false to disable.
-  keyPair: { publicKey, secretKey }, // use this keypair for the stream authentication onhandshake () { }, // function called when the stream handshake has finished onopen (discoveryKey) { } // function called when the remote stream opens a feed you have not }
+  keyPair: { publicKey, secretKey }, // use this keypair for the stream authentication onauthenticate (remotePublicKey, done) { }, // hook to verify the remotes public key onhandshake () { }, // function called when the stream handshake has finished onremoteopen (discoveryKey) { } // function called when the remote stream opens a feed you have not }
 ```